SudoTraceRoute/-Field-simulation-of-HTTPS-interception-and-TLS-re-termination-using-mitmproxy-and-Wireshark-/README.md

 ## 🧭 Project Overview

+TLS fundamentally aims to provide end-to-end encryption for all transmitted data, employing cryptography to ensure that only the involved parties can decipher the information.
+Presently, virtually every service requires secure connections through TLS.
+Major browsers enforce this by not allowing users to access websites lacking a valid TLS connection.

 This repository demonstrates the implementation and analysis of TLS interception in a local environment, simulating enterprise-grade HTTPS decryption and passive DPI workflows.
 A rogue CA is deployed to an Android-based client (v8.0) to facilitate trust in an intercepting MITM proxy.
 Traffic is then programmatically correlated with a lower-level packet capture to analyze the handshake lifecycle, certificate forging behavior, and decrypted HTTP-layer payloads.